logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 * Service Contacts flagged as ‘No Show’ are not included for this purpose
 * Population is calculated from Estimated Regional Population figures
 * KPI is measured in clients per 100,000 population
+* Age is calculated at start of episode

 .. _category-acc-2: